SmartBeansGoe/smartbeans-backend/README.md

         - either globally... (`rustup default nightly`)
         - ...or locally in the project folder (`rustup override set nightly`)
 - SQLite 3 (you possibly also need some libsqlite3-dev package)
+- OpenSSL
+    - If you run into problems, try to install `pkg-config` and `libssl-dev` (Ubuntu) and set the environment variable`OPENSSL_DIR`.
+If you are lucky, this solves your problem.

 ## Installation and Execution